GoogleCloudPlatform/java-docs-samples/deployment-manager/README.md

 ## Quickstart

- - Authentication uses the GOOGLE_APPLICATION_CREDENTIALS environemnt variable.
+ - Authentication uses the GOOGLE_APPLICATION_CREDENTIALS environment variable.
  - Run `gcloud auth application-default login` to create/update the file locally
  - The default path on macos is `GOOGLE_APPLICATION_CREDENTIALS=/Users/[username]/.config/gcloud/application_default_credentials.json`
  - In intellij you can set this environment variable in the runtime config next to the run button.